 At the Passover Seder, charoset

 is meant to look like and remind us of the mortar the Israelite slaves used in their building.
-This charoset combines a variety of nuts - almonds, walnuts, pistachios - with fresh fruit, dried fruit, wine and spices.
-If you like nuts, then this Israeli Charoset with Mixed Nuts recipe is for you!
+This Israeli Charoset combines dried fruit - raisins, apricots, prunes - with fresh fruit, nuts and spices.
+Your Passover Seder guests will love the special additions to your charoset this year.

 Prep Time: 10 minutes